CarterPape/large.fyi/index.md

 # writ or at large?

-The phrases **writ large** and **at large** are commonly confused.
-Here is a mnemonic for remembering the difference:
+People confuse the phrases **writ large** and **at large**.
+Here is the skinny on the difference:

 > **Writ large** usually means **clear** or **obvious**.\
 > **At large** usually means **in general**.

-The next section goes through dictionary definitions of the two phrases.
-If you prefer to learn by example, see the definitions of [**writ large**](https://www.lexico.com/en/definition/writ_large) and [**at large**](https://www.lexico.com/en/definition/at_large) in the *New Oxford American Dictionary*.

 ## Dictionary definitions

-Why should you believe [some random internet guy](https://carterpape.com) about the difference between these two phrases?
-You don't have to.
-You can believe dictionary editors, instead.

-### Webster's New World College Dictionary

-This is the dictionary of "first reference for spelling, style, usage and foreign geographic names" for the [Associated Press Stylebook](https://www.apstylebook.com).
-Since I'm a journalist, and I'm targeting journalists with this information, I'll use this as a first reference.

-Below are the relevant definitions from *Webster's*.
-Note that the links below are accessible only with a digital subscription to the dictionary via the AP Stylebook.
+I'm targeting journalists with this information, and they tend to use the [Associated Press Stylebook](https://www.apstylebook.com) as a reference.
+The AP Stylebook cites *Webster's New World College Dictionary* as the "first reference for spelling, style, usage and foreign geographic names," so it's my first reference here.

+### The dictionary of reference for journalists

+You need a digital subscription via the AP Stylebook if you want to see these definitions firsthand, but I've copied the relevant parts here:

 {% capture quote %}
 **writ large**